Chris Cramer

 • Ground Motion Intensity Modeling for the 1811-1812 New Madrid Earthquakes

-• Memphis, TN, St. Louis, MO, and Charleston, SC, Urban Seismic Hazard Mapping
+• Memphis TN, St. Louis MO, Charleston SC, and Washington DC Urban Seismic Hazard Mapping

-• Effect of the Upper Mississippi Embayment on Seismic Hazard Modeling
+• Effect of the Upper Mississippi Embayment on Seismic and Liquefaction Hazard Modeling

 • CEUS ground motion database for soil and rock (various soil conditions)